00krishna-tools/nyuki/README.md

 ---

-<p align="justified"> "Nyuki" means bee in Swahili, but it is also the word used
+<p align="justified"> "Nyuki" translates to "bee" in Swahili, but is also the word used
-                   for aerial drones.
+                   to refer to aerial drones.
 While working on a collaboration between
                    <a href="https://www.datakind.org/">DataKind</a> and
                    <a href="https://werobotics.org/">WeRobotics</a>
                    using drone imagery for flood damage assessment, we found it